test-kitchen/kitchen-azurerm/README.md

 ### .kitchen.yml example 2 - Windows

-Here's a further example ```.kitchen.yml``` file that will provision a Windows Server 2012 R2 instance as well as a Windows Server 2008 R2 instance, using WinRM as the transport.
-The resource created in Azure will enable itself for remote access at deployment time:
+Here's a further example ```.kitchen.yml``` file that will provision a Windows Server 2012 R2 instance, using WinRM as the transport.
+The resource created in Azure will enable itself for remote access at deployment time (it does this by customizing the machine at provisioning time):

-**Note: Test Kitchen currently uses WinRM over HTTP rather than HTTPS.
-This means the temporary machine credentials traverse the internet in the clear.
-This will be changed once Test Kitchen fully supports WinRM over a secure channel.**

 ```yaml
 ---